Skip to Content

 • Brightness levels can be adjusted at 25%, 50%, 75%, and 100% levels; I do 100% since it’s the main light source

-I have an additional single strip grow light to add on the bottom of the middle shelf if I need to, but I haven’t added it yet.
-And I have an additional single hanging grow light nearby hanging from the ceiling, but I don’t think it really affects this grow cabinet too much.
-The biggest source of light is natural light from the windows.
+I have an additional single strip grow light (affiliate link) to add on the bottom of the middle shelf if I need to, but I haven’t added it yet.
+This is the sunniest spot in our home, so it gets decent bright indirect daytime light.
+The grow lights help boost this.

 strip lighting for indoor plants